 Our results suggest that spending more "face time" with undergraduate students generally corresponds to an increased probability of including them on research projects.
 Faculty who taught honors or interdisciplinary courses or who advised student groups were significantly more likely to engage undergraduates in research.
-Having more contact with undergraduates, particularly in intimate settings like honors classes or student groups, may improve faculty members' perceptions of working with undergraduates on research, especially as they relate to any perceived disincentives of reduced productivity (Harvey & Thompson, 2009; Prince, Felder, & Brent, 2007).
-Furthermore, having positive working relationships with undergraduates could improve faculty members' job satisfaction and general morale (Johnsrud & Rosser, 2002; Rosser, 2004), which are both thought to enhance an individual's likelihood of performing duties outside his or her prescribed responsibilities.
+Having more contact with undergraduates, particularly in intimate settings like honors classes or student groups, may improve faculty members' perceptions of working with undergraduates on research, especially as they relate to any perceived disincentives of reduced productivity (Harvey and Thompson 2009; Prince et al. 2007).
+Furthermore, having positive working relationships with undergraduates could improve faculty members' job satisfaction and general morale (Johnsrud and Rosser 2002; Rosser 2004), which are both thought to enhance an individual's likelihood of performing duties outside his or her prescribed responsibilities.